Ajaxy12/FizzBuzz-Game/README.md

 A modern, interactive FizzBuzz game built with HTML, CSS, and JavaScript.
 This project demonstrates the implementation of FizzBuzz using DOM manipulation instead of the traditional string concatenation method, with a beautiful summer-themed UI and comprehensive code explanations.

+**This repository contains:**

+- 🎮 **1 Interactive FizzBuzz Game** - Play and learn the classic programming challenge
+- 🌍 **4 Real-World Application Demos** - See how modulo and pattern matching are used in practical applications:
+  - Date & Time Filtering
+  - Database Categorization
+  - Recommendation Systems
+  - Real-World Use Cases

 ## 🎯 About the Game

 FizzBuzz is a classic programming challenge where you count from 1 to a chosen number, but with special rules: